 At UEL we are developing an innovative suite of qualifications, recognising these needs for policing, for those wishing to join or already in policing.
 Please see the options below.

-PRE-JOIN ROUTE: for those aspiring to be police officers or wish to work in a similar role (for example: IOPC; NCA; Border Force; etc., which necessitates the same skills, knowledge and abilities).
+THE PRE-JOIN ROUTE: for those aspiring to be police officers or wish to work in a similar role.
+For example:

 This pre-join programme leads to the BSc (Hons) Professional Policing degree.